If you want to take your rides to another level, then learning slide on a longboard should be one of your topmost priorities.

 The Coleman slide is basically a 180o heel slide.
-It is one of the most established and easiest ways to carry out a longboard slide.
+It is one of the most established and easiest ways.
 In this article, we are going to focus on the Coleman slide.

 Just in case you didn’t know, the Coleman slide is named after Cliff Coleman, who came up with this technique in the 1970s.

-Of course, there are other ways to learn how to longboard slide, but the Coleman technique simplifies it for beginners.
+Of course, there are other ways to learn longboard sliding, but the Coleman technique simplifies it for beginners.